-"Loop" "Low impact development (LID)" shall mean a road of limited length forming a loop, having no other intersecting road, storm-water and functioning mainly as direct access to abutting properties.
-A loop may be designated for one way or two way traffic.
+"Loop" shall mean a road of limited length forming a loop, having no other intersecting road, and functioning mainly as direct access to abutting properties.
+A loop may be designated for one-way or two-way traffic.

-"Low Impact Development" shall mean a stormwater land use management strategy that emphasizes strives to mimic pre-disturbance hydrologic processes of infiltration, filtration, storage, evaporation and transpiration by emphasizing conservation-and, use of existing on-site natural site features, site planning, and distributed storm water management practices that are integrated into a project design.
-LID is also known as green stormwater infrastructure or green stormwater solutions.
-LID is the preferred term used by the County, with distributed, small scale stormwater controls to more closely mimic natural hydrologic patterns in residential, commercial, and industrial settings.
+"Low Impact Development" shall mean a stormwater management strategy that emphasizes conservation and use of existing natural site features integrated with distributed, small-scale stormwater controls to more closely mimic natural hydrologic patterns in residential, commercial, and industrial settings.